seahorse-ai-ryan/entra-google-federation/docs/3-end-user-guide.md

     *   This setup only works with Windows Pro.
 Please contact IT for assistance with upgrading your device.
 *   **Error code 0x801c044f during PIN setup**
     *   This is the expected error!
 Simply click "Skip for now" to continue to Google sign-in.
+*   **I'm locked out after skipping PIN setup during OOBE**
+    *   If you skipped PIN setup and now can't unlock your device, you'll need to reset.
+Hold the power button to force shutdown, then restart and try logging in.
+If that doesn't work, you may need to reset Windows and start OOBE again (this time, set up the PIN immediately after Google authentication completes).
+*   **Can I sign in with my Google password instead of a PIN?**
+    *   No. After initial setup, Entra-joined devices require a local credential (PIN, password, or Windows Hello biometric).
+Your Google password only works during specific policy-triggered re-authentication events, not for everyday unlock.